-- The DSG Agent MUST NOT forward frames with Ethertypes other than 0x0800, corresponding to IP, onto the DSG Tunnel. - The DSG Agent MUST be able to filter packets based on the UDP port number and the IP protocol type, after de-encapsulation of any IP tunneling protocols that may have been used between the DSG Server and the DSG Agent.
+- The DSG Agent MUST be able to filter packets based on the UDP port number and the IP protocol type, after de-encapsulation of any IP tunneling protocols that may have been used between the DSG Server and the DSG Agent.
 This requirement should be interpreted as an input access list on a CMTS.
 This requirement should not be interpreted as the CMTS using the UDP ports to route packets to different DSG Tunnels. - The DSG Agent MAY use source IP address verification to prevent forwarding of packets originating from other than a trusted DSG Server. - The DSG Agent MAY use dedicated links, Secure Sockets Layer (SSL/TLS), virtual private networks (VPN), IPSec, or other means to provide secure connections between it and the DSG Server.
 The specifics of how this may be implemented are beyond the scope of this document.